-David Wystan Owen (Co-Founder, Publisher) is the author of the forthcoming collection Other People’s Love Affairs: Stories (Algonquin Books) named by Amazon as one of the 20 Best Books of Fiction & Literature for 2018.
+David Wystan Owen (Co-Founder, Publisher) is the author of Other People’s Love Affairs: Stories (Algonquin Books) named by Amazon as one of the 20 Best Books of Fiction & Literature for 2018.
 A California native and first generation American, he holds graduate degrees in creative writing from University of California, Davis and the Iowa Writers’ Workshop, where he was an Iowa Arts Fellow.
-His fiction and essays have appeared in A Public Space, The American Scholar, Literary Hub, and elsewhere.
-Owen serves also as Deputy Editor of The Threepenny Review, where he was formerly Deputy Editor. www.dwystanowen.com
+His fiction and essays have appeared in A Public Space, The American Scholar, Literary Hub, and The Threepenny Review, where he was formerly Deputy Editor. www.dwystanowen.com

-Ellen Namakaokealoha Kamoe (Co-Founder, Director of Operations) is a non-profit development professional.
+Ellen Namakaokealoha Kamoe (Co-Founder, Director of Operations) is a non-profit development professional and recent MLIS grad.
 She brings more than a dozen years of experience, having worked and volunteered for a wide range of organizations, including UCs Berkeley and Davis, Seacology, and the ACLU.
 Kamoe is hapa, with roots in Hawai'i and Austria, where, respectively, the land was taken from her people, and her people were forced from the land.
 She received her B.A. in Cultural Anthropology from UCLA, spent a semester abroad in Samoa, and in 2020 earned her Master's in Library and Information Science from the University of Washington.